-As shown in the chart at right, the majority (about 87%) of unidentified persons at the County Tarrant Medical Examiner's Office are identified via fingerprint analysis.
-Identifications made way are generally complete within 24 hours of the decedent's arrival.
+As shown in the chart at right, the majority (about 90%) of unidentified persons at the Tarrant County Medical Examiner's Office are identified via fingerprint analysis.
+Identifications made this way are generally complete within 24 hours of the decedent's arrival.